 Businesses are spending time and money trying to drive more traffic to their websites.
 But many of them are neglecting five key areas that could dramatically improve their results.
 Drayton Bird lets us in on the secrets

-Not long ago my partner Alastair Lee reviewed a whole flotilla of websites for all kinds of business.
-He discovered that EVERY single one made the same mistakes.
+Not long ago my partner Alastair Lee reviewed a whole flotilla of websites for all kinds of businesses.
+He discovered that every single one made the same mistakes.
 This is what he said:

 - Get your benchmarks in place

 - Run split tests